corentindesfarges/bionicat/README.md

 ## Tools

-Debugging tools will be available in the `tools` folder.
+Debugging tools are available in the `tools` folder.

+### Mechanics

+- motors.py : makes the two motors run forward and then backward
+- reset.py : resets the main controller
+- servo.py : moves the selected servo motor to the requested angle

 ## Launching